frontity/frontity/packages/file-settings/README.md

 ## Typescript

-Some [TS types](src/types.ts) are exposed to be used in development.
-They can be accessed like this:
+The `Settings` interface is exposed to be used in development.
+It can be accessed like this:

 ```js
 import { Settings } from "@frontity/file-settings";

 const settings: Settings = { ... };
 ```

-The following are probably the only type you will need during development:

 ### `Settings<T = Package>`